illescasDaniel/Foundation2/README.md

 - **Classes**:

   * [**CachedImages**](https://github.com/illescasDaniel/CachedImages): an easy class to manage online images in Swift.
   * [**File**](https://github.com/illescasDaniel/Files-swift): manage files easier with this struct.
   * [**PreferencesManager**](https://github.com/illescasDaniel/PreferencesManagerSwift): a simple way to manage local values in your iOS apps.
   * [**HapticFeedback**](https://github.com/illescasDaniel/HapticFeedbackPlayer): create simple haptic feedback patters easily.
   * [**ToastAlert**](https://github.com/illescasDaniel/ToastAlert): a basic toast-like alert, similar to what to find in Android.
   * **Reachability**: easily know if the device is connnected to a network or not.
   * [**CSVWriter**](https://github.com/illescasDaniel/CSVWriter): a CSV writer made in Swift.
   * **IAPViewController**: a viewController which lets you easily control your purchases.
   * **TrueRandom**: very useful type which handles millions of random numbers.
   * **SwiftMutex**: `PthreadMutex`, `Semaphore`, `NSLock.sync`.
+  * **AutoLocalized**: automatically generates a class with the keys in your `Localizable.strings`.
+See the file for more info.

 ## Installation